Database, Tables, Views, and Indexes

 ALTER TABLE ALTER COLUMN COMPRESSION alters an existing column in the table to change its compression scheme.

-Supported compression schemes are COMPRESSION NONE, COMPRESSION LZ4, COMPRESSION DYNAMIC and ZSTD.
+Supported compression schemes are COMPRESSION NONE, COMPRESSION DYNAMIC, and COMPRESSION ZSTD.

-Note that altering the compression setting of a column only affects compression for data loaded after you apply the command.
+Altering the compression setting of a column only affects compression for data loaded after you execute the SQL statement.

 Syntax